-Please submit payment with completed registration and verification forms that can be downloaded at www.stjohns.edu/vincentiancenter.
+Please remit payment with completed registration and verification forms downloadable at www.stjohns. edu/VincentianCenter.

 Residence

 To enhance the learning environment, each participant is assigned a private room within the student residence halls.
 Meals are provided on campus.
 Athletic and library facilities are available to participants.